 9. Pet and Inspect

 While you’re brushing, this is the perfect time to run your hand over your cat’s entire body looking for any lumps or abnormalities.
 Develop a pattern so that you become familiar with your cat and can notice anything different.

 Cats are creatures of habit and are normally very consistent with their behaviors.
 If your cat starts acting strangely it could be an indication that something isn’t right and your veterinarian should be contacted immediately.

 11. Turn Off the Heat

 Going into heat is actually uncomfortable for a female cat.
 Having her spayed eliminates that problem.
 Of course, neutering your male helps with the cat overpopulation too!
 Spaying and neutering all cats keeps them healthier and is socially responsible.

 Cats are social creatures that are often happier if they have a friend to pal around with.
 Reduce your cat’s behavior problems and go down to your local shelter to add to your family, while giving your kitty a fellow feline to play with.

-One of the great things about cats is that they are very independent.
-Don’t let that, “I don’t need you attitude” fool you because they love your attention too.
-Make sure you have regular play sessions.
-It’s a great way to stimulate your cat both physically and mentally as well as solidifying your bond with them.
+One reason we love cats is that they are very independent, but don’t let that “I don’t need you” attitude fool you – they love your attention too!
+Regular play sessions are a great way to stimulate your cat both physically and mentally as well as solidifying your bond with them.

 THE FINAL WORD FROM DR. POL